Shake Shack is trying out a new veggie burger

 But will it taste like a regular bland old black bean thingamajig, or like something new and good?
 Next week, Shake Shack will test out the new burgers in New York–and I will be sure to test one out and let you know.

-This new menu item be available in select New York locations starting 4/19.
-And–who knows–if it tastes good maybe it’ll expand nationwide.
+This new menu item will be available in select New York locations starting 4/19.
+And–who knows–if it tastes good, maybe it’ll expand nationwide.
 I’ll know more soon.CGW